Taggle: Combining Overview and Details in Tabular Data Visualizations: Implementation

-In the demo application, users can switch between multiple preloaded datasets and upload new datasets in CSV format.
-The Taggle table can be saved and restored via the Github Gist service or downloaded as a CSV file.
+In the demo application\footnote{\url{https://taggle.caleydoapp.org/}}, users can switch between multiple preloaded datasets, upload datasets, and download existing datasets in various formats.
+Users can locally save and restore a Taggle table together with the analysis session that includes the history of all user interactions.